Arekushi/py-ponto/README.md

     ```
 * Abra o arquivo `create_tasks.sh.dist` e copie seu conteúdo.
 Lembre-se de ajustar o caminho do executável `.sh` para o caminho completo correspondente em sua máquina.
     ```sh
-    # Executar script às 9:00 de segunda a sexta-feira
+    # Run script at 8:55 AM Monday to Friday
-    0 9 * * 1-5 /path/to/your/start.sh
+    55 8 * * 1-5 /path/to/your/start.sh

-    # Executar script às 12:00 de segunda a sexta-feira
+    # Run script at 11:55 AM Monday to Friday
-    0 12 * * 1-5 /path/to/your/start.sh
+    55 11 * * 1-5 /path/to/your/start.sh

-    # Executar script às 13:00 de segunda a sexta-feira
+    # Run script at 12:55 PM Monday to Friday
-    0 13 * * 1-5 /path/to/your/start.sh
+    55 12 * * 1-5 /path/to/your/start.sh

-    # Executar script às 18:00 de segunda a sexta-feira
+    # Run script at 5:55 PM Monday to Friday
-    0 18 * * 1-5 /path/to/your/start.sh
+    55 17 * * 1-5 /path/to/your/start.sh

-    # Executar script para limpar logs às 13:00 todo sábado
+    # Run script to delete logs at 12:55 PM every Saturday
-    0 13 * * 6 /path/to/your/delete_logs.sh
+    55 12 * * 6 /path/to/your/delete_logs.sh
     ```